nemoooooooooo/HAM10000_lora_trainer/README.md

 # HAM10000 FLUX LoRA - Synthetic Dermoscopy Image Generator

-A LoRA (Low-Rank Adaptation) fine-tuning implementation for FLUX.1-dev model to generate synthetic dermoscopy images of skin lesions, trained on the HAM10000 dataset for multi-class dermatological image synthesis.
+A LoRA (Low-Rank Adaptation) fine-tuning implementation for FLUX.1-dev model to generate synthetic dermoscopy images of skin lesions, trained on the HAM10000 dataset for Melanoma dermatological image synthesis.

 ## Overview

-This project fine-tunes the FLUX.1-dev model using LoRA to generate high-quality synthetic dermoscopy images across multiple skin lesion categories.
+This project fine-tunes the FLUX.1-dev model using LoRA to generate high-quality synthetic dermoscopy images of Melanoma lesion category.
 The model can be used for data augmentation.

 ## Quick Start